simmi30/lnd1/docs/wallet.md

 ## Auto-unlocking a wallet

-In some situations (for example automated, cluster based setups) it can be impractical to manually unlock the wallet every time `lnd` is restarted.
+In some situations (for example automated, cluster based setups) it can be impractical to manually unlock the wallet every time `broln` is restarted.

-In `lnd` version `v0.13.0-beta` and later there is a configuration option to tell the wallet to auto-unlock itself by reading the password from a file.
+In `broln` version `v0.13.0-beta` and later there is a configuration option to tell the wallet to auto-unlock itself by reading the password from a file.
 This can only be activated _after_ the wallet was created manually.